open/close all folders

 - Touch of Death: Anyone who touches his skin turns to metal

 An alternate reality version of the John Proudstar who was kidnapped by Apocalypse during his time with the X-Men and unwillingly transformed into one of his Four Horsemen, War.

-- Abusive Parents: Papa Proudstar wasn't happy about the fact that his son could wrestle buffalo to the ground.
+- Abusive Parents: Papa Proudstar wasn't exactly a loving father beforehand, but he really wasn't happy about the fact that his son could wrestle buffalo to the ground.